Molten Chocolate Lava Cake

 MORE RECIPES FROM BAKER BETTIE!

-If you loved this delicious recipe, you might like to try another that’s perfect for Valentine’s Day!
+If you loved this delicious recipe, you might like to try another dessert that’s perfect for Valentine’s Day!

 - Fortune Cookies (with customizable message)